 10. Hibernate Tools

 Hibernate Tools is a suite of useful plugins for Eclipse IDE allowing Java developers to leverage the power of Hibernate3.
-Hibernate is an object-relational mapping tool for the Java platform and Hibernate Tools is an important part of JBoss Tools.
-Hibernate Tools offer a range of features for Eclipse IDE, such as mapping editor, Hibernate console, unified Ant task and database reverse engineering.
+It is an object-relational mapping tool for the Java platform and Hibernate Tools is an important part of JBoss Tools.
+It offer a range of features for Eclipse IDE, such as mapping editor, Hibernate console, unified Ant task and database reverse engineering.

 I am sure that a lot of newbie developers who are new to the field of Java programming and Eclipse IDE will find these plugins very useful.
-There are also a bunch of necessary plugins which are not on the list.
-So, readers are welcome to share some of their favorite Eclipse plugins for Java development in the comments section below .
+However, there are also a bunch of necessary plugins that are not on the list.
+So, readers are welcome to share some of their favorite Eclipse plugins for Java development in the comments section below.
 Thank you.